Did you know?

 This type of activity will appeal to hikers, rock climbers and swimmers, as well as anyone who enjoys the outdoors and doesn't mind getting wet.

-Coasteering routes are set up so that rock climbing is only done in sections where there is a straight drop back to the water below, where a guide will be on standby as a safety precaution.
+Coasteering routes are set up so that rock climbing is only done in sections where there is a straight drop back to the water below, and where a guide can be on standby as a safety precaution.
 The equipment used for coasteering includes wetsuits, helmets, buoyancy aids and shoes suitable for climbing.

 It was during the late 1990s that coasteering developed into a guided adventure activity, becoming very popular in places like Wales and Cornwall in the United Kingdom.
 Coasteering races are now run around the world.

-Gravity Adventure Group in Cape Town are the South African pioneers of coasteering, offering two different routes from which explorers can choose.
-They offer tours for groups as small as two or three people, but can accommodate groups of up to 10 at a time.
+Gravity Adventures in Cape Town is the South African pioneer of coasteering, offering two different routes from which explorers can choose.
+It offers tours for groups as small as two or three people, but can accommodate groups of up to 10.

 The waters of the Atlantic Ocean along Cape Town's shores are known to be rather chilly, but with a wetsuit and plenty of adrenalin pumping, explorers won't really notice this during their coasteering expedition.

-Cape Town, however, has a much warmer climate than most established coasteering destinations, with an average winter temperature of 18.5 °C. Summer temperatures are often above 30 °C.
+Cape Town, however, has a much warmer climate than most established coasteering destinations, with an average winter (June to August) temperature of 18.5 °C. Summer (November to February) temperatures are often above 30 °C.

 Travel tips & Planning info